mstksg/inCode/copy/entries/advent-gol.md

 [writeup]: https://github.com/MichalMarsalek/Advent-of-code/blob/master/2020/misc/day17-highdims/ND_gol_with_low_dimensional_initial_state.pdf

-Thank you to so many people --- Michal Marsalek, Peter Tseng, leftylink, sim64, , /u/cetttbycettt, /u/bsterc, /u/flwyd, and so many others that I probably missed.
+Thank you to so many people --- Michal Marsalek, Peter Tseng, leftylink, sim64, ephemient, yitz, cyphase, phaazon, glguy, /u/cetttbycettt, /u/bsterc, /u/flwyd, and so many others that I probably missed.
 An especially deep thanks to [Eric Wastl][] for hosting a wonderful event like Advent of Code every year.
 Finally, a profoundly deep thanks to the late John Conway, who revealed to us how much joy can come from the exploration of all things mathematical, a genius who was taken away from this world much too soon.

 [Eric Wastl]: https://twitter.com/ericwastl